Psychiatry, Psychotherapy, & TMS Therapy for Bipolar Disorder

-At Neuro Wellness Spa, our team of experienced psychiatrists and other caring clinicians are here to help you develop healthy and adaptive coping skills to manage bipolar disorder and live a joyful, thriving life.
+At Neuro Wellness Spa, our team of experienced psychiatrists and other caring clinicians is here to help you develop healthy and adaptive coping skills to manage bipolar disorder and live a joyful, thriving life.

 Over 10 million Americans have bipolar disorder, previously known as manic depression.
 Bipolar disorder can cause significant mood fluctuations (both highs and lows), and this can disrupt all aspects of your life, including relationships, thoughts, and behaviors.

-Our clinicians are experienced with effectively treating the symptoms of bipoler disorder.
+Our clinicians are experienced with effectively treating the symptoms of bipolar disorder.
 At Neuro Wellness Spa, you will connect with a psychiatrist who will work with you to find the best medications to manage bipolar disorder, a therapist who is skilled at a number of modalities that can provide tools for living a more enriched and fulfilling life, and you may find that TMS therapy helps with depressive symptoms of bipolar disorder.
 We provide:

-- Antipsychotics – Your psychiatrist might prescribe an antipsychotic along with a mood stabilizer for some bipolar disorder manic symptoms as they help regulate brain circuit functioning.
+- Antipsychotics: Your psychiatrist might prescribe an antipsychotic along with a mood stabilizer for some bipolar disorder manic symptoms, as they help regulate brain circuit functioning.

-- Antidepressants – Antidepressants alone might trigger a manic episode so you will be closely monitored by your psychiatrist to assess your state and make changes as needed.ย
+- Antidepressants: Antidepressants alone might trigger a manic episode, so you will be closely monitored by your psychiatrist to assess your state and make changes as needed.

-Your psychiatrist might also monitor you through blood tests and assessments as some of the medications can be toxic if the dosage is too high.
+Your psychiatrist might also monitor you through blood tests and assessments, as some of the medications can be toxic if the dosage is too high.

 Our therapists use several types of therapy to treat bipolar disorder.
-Our team of masters level clinicians are trained in the most successful modalities for bipolar disorder and will work with you to develop a treatment plan that is unique to you.
+Our team of masters level clinicians is trained in the most successful modalities for bipolar disorder and will work with you to develop a treatment plan that is unique to you.

 - Psychoeducation (learning about bipolar disorder) is key.
 Having information on what is going on and how to manage it can help you and your loved ones prevent additional manic episodes and know when to seek out help.